 Erasmus Office and Departmental Coordinators

 In order to get more information about Erasmus+ programme you are advised to contact our Erasmus+ Office.
-You will obtain the most important information and get guidance as how to fill in your application/exchange documents.
-Moreover, in every department at the University there is a designated Departmental Coordinator who acts as a point of contact for any academic matters related to the Erasmus+ programme.
+You will obtain the most important facts and get guidance as how to fill in your application/exchange documents.
+Moreover, in every department at the University there is a designated Departmental Coordinator who acts as a point of contact for academic matters related to the Erasmus+ programme.
 Your Departmental Coordinator can provide advice on curriculum choice in the receiving institution.
-Another significant source of information is your Dean’s office where you will submit all exchange documents after your mobility period finishes.
+Another significant source of information is your Dean’s Office where you will submit all exchange documents after your mobility period finishes.

 Bilateral agreements within Erasmus+ programme

 The Medical University of Lublin has Erasmus+ bilateral agreements with more than 60 institutions abroad.
 Exchange links exist between departments so the place where you can go will depend on what you study.
 Many of our partner institutions offer courses taught in English so it is not necessary to speak another language to take part in an Erasmus+ exchange.
+Nevertheless, be sure to check the language requirements of institutions of your interest (they are stated in the table that is available to download) because if the receiving institution will not offer courses in English you will be required to present a document confirming your proficiency in a language that is demanded.

 You will find the list of our bilateral agreements in a tab „Zestawienie umów w ramach programu ERASMUS+”.
 The list is often updated therefore be sure to check it systematically.